4 November 2023

 On the 5th of August, 2023 an Art and craft exhibition was conducted by the Primary wing.

-Art & Craft encourages children to be creative and use their essential life skills.
+Art & Craft encourages children to be creative with fun and use their essential life skills.

 Participants have been judged on